jyhrehjohnson/fossilsdb1/README.md

 ## Project Description
 This final project set out to modify the Django admin interface to produce a new database/application cataloguing the hominin fossil and primate casts housed in the Anthropology Department.
 For the purpose of this final project and with the time constraints of the semester, I present the database administrative page and the source code associated with it.
 In this project, I present source code that allows the user to input data directly through the admin page or file import, code to export all input data, and create models for display.
 The source code for settings.py can be found in the fossilsdb1 directory, admin.py in the casts directory, and models.py in the casts directory.
 Through this project I learned how to use Django, PyCharm, and GitHub.
 A further implication for this project is to set up and run a public facing page for departmental use.
 ## Instructions for Dr. Linder
--Download PyCharm
+-Download PyCharm.

--Download the code from github
+-Download the code from github.

 -In your vitual environment, run the command "pip install -r requirements.txt" to download the packages needed to run the project from the 'requirements.txt' file.

--Once you load the project into PyCharm click the green arrow at the top to Run
+-Once you load the project into PyCharm click the green arrow at the top to Run.

-After you run the server, you should see
+After you run the server, you should see:

 System check identified no issues (0 silenced).
 December 02, 2021 - 19:26:37